The Book of Genesis is the first book of the Old Testament and one of the most important books of the Bible.

 This theory suggests that Genesis was written by more than one person and later put together into a single document.
-The ‘compilation’ style of authorship is supported by one main thing.
+One main factor supports the ‘compilation’ style of authorship.

 Textual analysis shows that the book’s style, language, and content vary, to a degree, throughout the book.
-These varieties in style, language and content are the main reason the Documentary Hypothesis evolved.
+These varieties in style, language, and content are the main reasons the documentary hypothesis evolved.

 Which theory you side with can come down to your church tradition or maybe the result of your own study and interpretation.
-But, whether you believe Moses wrote and compiled the book of Genesis, or a mixture of authors, the book remains as the inspiring and powerful word of God.
+But, whether you believe Moses wrote and compiled the book of Genesis or a mixture of authors, the book remains the inspiring and powerful word of God.

-The more you study Genesis the more you realise how many important and interesting details about our faith it contains.
+The more you study Genesis, the more you realize how many important and interesting details our faith contains.
 Here are a few to dive into and inspire your Bible study going forward:

 The First Covenant

 Genesis contains the first covenant made between man and God.
 Covenants are an important theme throughout the Bible.
 Simply put, a covenant is a relationship between two partners who make binding promises to each other and work together to reach a common goal.
-Covenants are often accompanied by oaths, signs, and ceremonies are frequently associated with covenants.
+Oaths, signs, and ceremonies are frequently associated with covenants.

-Covenants are a form of spiritual pledge, a relationship that bonds the two parties together.
+Covenants are a form of spiritual pledge, a relationship that binds the two parties together.
 The first example of a covenant in the Bible is between God and Abraham in Genesis.
-We refer to this now as the Abrahamic covenant.
+We refer to this now as the Abrahamic Covenant.